Last updated on 2026-01-21

 Graduates of the Heritage Carpentry and Joinery program can pursue a variety of career paths in Canada, including:

-• Millwork Specialist: Focuses on the design and fabrication of custom millwork, including cabinetry and decorative features.
+- Millwork Specialist: Focuses on the design and fabrication of custom millwork, including cabinetry, moldings, and other architectural features.

-These career options reflect the diverse opportunities available to graduates, allowing them to apply their skills in various sectors, including both private and public industries.
+These roles highlight the diverse opportunities available to graduates, allowing them to apply their skills in various settings, from residential to commercial projects.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.